Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 * Bank 3 contains a copy of the MSX-DOS 1 kernel, with a copy of the disk driver code (only in MSX Turbo-R machines).

-Figure 2 shows a diagram with the structure of a MSX-DOS 2 kernel.
+Figure 2 shows a diagram with the structure of an MSX-DOS 2 kernel.

 ```
                Bank 0            Banks 1 and 2             Bank 3